NumEconCopenhagen/numeconcopenhagen.netlify.com-v2/content/guides/vscode-basics/index.md

 ### 1. Execute Python file

-The following step-by-step guide show you how to create a file, write some Python code, and exectute it.
+<br />The following step-by-step guide show you how to create a file, write some Python code, and exectute it.

 1. **Open folder to work in**: <kbd>Ctrl</kbd>+<kbd>K</kbd>, <kbd>Ctrl</kbd>+<kbd>O</kbd>
 2. **Create new file**: <kbd>Ctrl</kbd>+<kbd>N</kbd>